 Our current research and development efforts are primarily focused improving our Bio-RFID technology, extending its capacity and developing new and unique applications for the technology.
 As part of this effort, we conduct on-going laboratory testing to ensure that application methods are compatible with the end-user and regulatory requirements, and that they can be implemented in a cost-effective manner.
 We are also actively involved in identifying new applications.
 Our current internal team along with outside consultants have considerable experience working with the application of our technologies and their application.
 We engage third party experts as required to supplement our internal team.
 We believe that continued development of new and enhanced technologies is essential to our future success.
-We incurred expenses of \$570,514 and \$79,405 for the year ended September 30, 2018 and 2017, respectively, on development activities.
-On July 6, 2017, we entered into a Consulting Agreement with Phillip A. Bosua, our Chief Product Officer to lead our development efforts.
+We incurred expenses of \$391,014, \$570,514 and \$79,405 for the six months ended March 31, 2019 and years ended September 30, 2018 and 2017, respectively, on development activities, On July 6, 2017, we entered into a Consulting Agreement with Phillip A. Bosua, our Chief Product Officer to lead our development efforts.
 He has continued in that role with expanded responsibilities upon his appointment as Chief Executive Officer on April 19, 2018.